Viña del Mar: Sports

 The development of sports in the city began with the founding of Valparaiso Sporting Club, also known as Sporting, in 1882.
-It is a Club whose function is to house as many sports as possible, but from the beginning, it mostly identified with horseback riding.
-Since 1885, the club has hosted the horse race known as The Derby, one of the most classic races of Chilean equestrianism, being part of the national Triple Crown.
+The club hosts multiple sports, but since its inception, it has mostly identified with horseback riding.
+Since 1885, Sporting has hosted the horse race known as The Derby, one of the most classic races of Chilean equestrianism, being part of the national Triple Crown.
 Its facilities have also hosted clubs of cricket, soccer, golf, tennis – and if we include the nearby Viña del Mar Lawn Tennis Club, rugby, paper chase, and polo.
-It is also worth mentioning that Sporting was the site of the first international soccer game played in the country.
-The game was between the national team and the Argentina national team.
+Valparaiso Sporting Club also held the first international football match played in Chile, in which the country's national team faced their Argentinean counterpart.
 Sporting also was the only venue for the South American Championship in 1920.

-For rugby fans, each summer in January, The Mackay School offers two Rugby sevens, one for youth and one for adults.
-The tournament is usually 2 days long for the youth, and 3 days for the adults, with participating teams coming from Chile, Argentina, and Uruguay.
+Each summer, The Mackay School hosts two Rugby sevens tournaments, one for youth and one for adults (usually lasting two or three days), with participating teams coming from Chile, Argentina, and Uruguay.

-Soccer is represented in the city by the Everton Club of Viña del Mar, which was founded in 1909 on Alegre Hill in Valparaíso.
-The club was later moved to Viña del Mar in the 1940s.
-The Everton team owns 4 First Division national titles and plays locally at the Sausalito Stadium (Estadio Suasalito in Spanish), home of the 1962 FIFA World Cup, Copa America 1991, and Copa America 2015.
+Everton de Viña del Mar represents the city in football tournaments at the national level.
+The club was founded in 1909 on Alegre Hill in Valparaíso, and later moved to Viña del Mar in the 1940s.
+Everton owns 4 First Division national titles and plays home games at Sausalito Stadium, which hosted 1962 FIFA World Cup, Copa America 1991, and Copa America 2015 matches.
 The first team created in the city independent of the clubs of Valparaiso was the Sporting Club de Viña which is said to have played and tied the first international soccer match in Chile.